Progress Through Partnerships

 Sharing is a big part of our Community Resource Center.
 Beyond offering advice and assistance to individuals in navigating agency regulations, the CRC freely shares with other organizations to find answers.
 Recently we hosted tours and explained our mission to social workers from the City of Lynchburg, Lynchburg City Schools, and Bedford County Social Services.
 The city's Human Services Department operates a mini-pantry to which we periodically contribute, which helps those whose benefits have not yet started or were not approved, and those who may be unable to visit a nearby pantry.

 Building bridges is the perfect way to describe our partnership with the city of Lynchburg, where we have been part of the Bridges to Progress initiative since its founding.
 The “Home Essentials” and “Getting Ahead” classes taught at our Life Skills Institute are funded by the city, and “Getting Ahead” is taught by two city staffers.

 The City Council recently approved funding for foldable shopping carts for low-income citizens who frequent pantries like ours.
 The carts, which can hold over 100 pounds, help recipients bring their groceries onto city buses.
 Some of our neighbors walk or take the bus to visit us each month, but don't take home as much food as they could because it's too difficult to transport.

-There is no better living example of our partnership with the city than the Mayor herself, Treney Tweedy.
+A living example of our partnership with the city is former Mayor Treney Tweedy.
 Along with three Park View staffers, she personally knocked on doors at a large public housing project last year to invite residents to attend our “Home Essentials” class.
 This class was begun to answer a critical need for tenants to learn basic housekeeping and self-care skills to avoid eviction.